DJTechnoo/professional-programming/proprog.md

 ### Code I think is good
 In the file [goodCodeThomas.js]
+Pretty straight forward request, finds one profile and populates it with the user's name and the tasks assigned to the user.
+Avoiding having to use multiple requests.

 ### Code I think is bad
 In the file [badCodeThomas.js]